One Week Antalya to Fethiye Mega Road Trip Itinerary – 17 Stops to Make

 Two months ago when my mama came to visit, we decided to take her on a one-week road trip from Antalya to Fethiye and back to Antalya.
 Yes, I know, spending so much time on such a short distance may seem like a lot.
 But we wanted to take it really slowly.

-So we turned it into a slow adventure and went with a flow.
+So we turned it into a slow adventure and went with the flow.
 And I want to share a copy of our long road trip along the Mediterranean coast of Turkey and show where we stopped.
-If you plan to repeat and drive the same distance between Antalya and Fethiye, here is what to expect.
+If you plan to repeat it and drive the same distance between Antalya and Fethiye, you’ll know what to expect.

-If you want to make it longer or possibly add it to 7 days in Turkey itinerary, you can definitely do so since there will be lots of things to experience!
+And if you want to make it longer or possibly add it to 7 days in Turkey itinerary, you can definitely do so since there will be lots of things to experience!
 Also, you can use my other road trip from Fethiye to Pamukkale to build your route and see more of the coast.